 The International Journal of Exercise Science is indexed by the following services:

-There is a fee to be indexed in PubMed Central.
-Beginning April 1, 2019, authors agree to pay the following indexing fee if the article is accepted for publication: $150USD if a student is the primary author, $300USD if a professional is the primary author.
-The other indexing services are free of charge.
+There is a fee to be indexed in PubMed Central and register DOI.
+Authors agree to pay the following indexing fee if the article is accepted for publication: $499USD.
+There are no fees for submission.